rocktohq/task-management-client/README.md

 ## Features

 - **Task Tracker:** Users can keep track of their task.
+- **Task Reminder:** If any Todo or Ongoing task has 1 day remaining, a notification will be pop up to remind the user.
 - **Status Changer:** User can change the status of a task easily by drag and drop.
 - **UI:** Responsive and interactive UI is enabled by default.